D-3n/DoonBot/README.md

 ## KeyIDs file requirements:
 #### This file should be a json in the main directory.
 **developerId** - This should be a string with the ID of the bot's host.
+**blacklistedIds** - This should be an array containing strings of blacklisted users' IDs.

 ## To do:

 - [ ] Remove clientId from config.json
 - [X] Hide personal commands from .gitignore
 - [X] Remove optionalargs from prefixed commands
+- [X] Allow user blacklisting